 - Double-click the Backups.backupdb and then click the folder with the name of your dead Mac.
 All of your backups are listed in separate folders named after the dates they were created, in the format YYYY-MM-DD.

 - Locate the folder labeled with the latest date and time.
-Then copy the files and folders from the latest backup to your new Mac's internal storage.
+Then copy the files and folders you need from the latest backup to your new Mac's internal storage.

-- Connected your broken Mac and the new Mac using USB, USB-C, or Thunderbolt cable.
+- Connect your broken Mac and the new Mac using a USB, USB-C, or Thunderbolt cable.

 - Now make sure that the broken Mac is completely shut down.
-On the dead Mac, press the power button then immediately hold the T key and wait to boot into Target Disk Mode.
+Press the power button on the dead Mac, then immediately hold the T key and wait to boot into Target Disk Mode.

 - Now turn your attention to the new Mac.
 The broken Mac's drive icon should appear on the desktop or in the Finder sidebar under Locations.